Particle Size Analysis by Sieving

 When should I use it?

 Use a Vibratory Sieve Shaker for materials between 1in (25mm) and No. 635 (20 µm).
-It’s ideal for granular and fine materials, especially pharmaceuticals, dry powders, cosmetics and foods.
-The range of energy input possible on many units makes them useful for materials that may not readily separate with other shakers.
+It’s ideal for granular and fine materials, especially pharmaceuticals, dry powders, cosmetics, and foods.
+The range of energy input possible on many units makes them useful for materials that may not readily separate from other shakers.
 The quieter actions of vibratory shakers often make them a better choice where excessive noise can be a factor.

 Sonic Sieve Shakers use up 3,600 sonic energy pulses per minute from an audio generator, creating an oscillating air column enclosed by the sieve stack.
 The continuous agitation excites the particles and continuously reorients them to the mesh surfaces.
 All Gilson Sonic Sievers have high-quality variable and programmable power input and both horizontal and vertical tapping.